icambron/twix.js/index.markdown

 ###isSame()

-Does the event begin and end on the same minute/hour/day/month/year?
+Does the range begin and end on the same minute/hour/day/month/year?
 Any time period understood by moment will work.

 ```js
 moment("5/25/1982 5:00").twix("5/26/1982 6:00").isSame("day");  //=> false